mitya777/mitya777.github.io/_posts/2015-11-29-consumed-by-greed.markdown

 Libertarians are a lot like Communists.

-They advance theories about the world that fail in practice because they deny human nature.
+Both advance theories about the world that fail in practice because they deny human nature.

 Libertarians promote the opposite extreme: get out of each others' way as much as possible and let the Market take care of itself.
 Maximum freedom.
 Minimum government.